ansh-info/Hadoop-Docker-MySql-DataPipeline/README.md

 ![Data Collection Process](/images/collection.png)

 ## Data Storage in HDFS
-- **Step:** `cd /spark cluster` folder to use A ready to go Big Data cluster (Hadoop + Hadoop Streaming + Spark + PySpark + Jupyter Notebook) with Docker and Docker Swarm!
+- **Step:** `cd spark cluster` folder to use, A ready to go Big Data cluster (Hadoop + Hadoop Streaming + Spark + PySpark + Jupyter Notebook) with Docker and Docker Swarm!
-Configured HDFS on the Hadoop cluster provided by `https://github.com/binhvd`, `Check the README.md file in the spark cluster folder to begin with the setup process`
+Configured HDFS on the Hadoop cluster provided by Prof. Dr.-Ing. [binhvd](https://github.com/binhvd), `Check the README.md file in the spark cluster folder to begin with the setup process`
 - **Action:** Stored scraped data in HDFS with appropriate partitioning and replication.

 ### Image of Data Storage in HDFS Process